What Is Difference Between Distilled Water And Purified Water

 Distilled water has the lowest level of contamination since all contaminants have been removed during the distillation process.
 It does not contain any minerals or organic matter which can cause a variety of health problems when consumed.
 However, because it lacks certain minerals such as calcium and magnesium, it can taste flat or bland compared to other types of drinking water.

-See also Is Distilled Water Safe For Nasal Rinse
+See also Is Distilled Water Just Boiled

 Purified water typically has a slightly higher level of contamination than distilled water due to the fact that some contaminants may still remain after